piskareviv/blog_aux_ntt_1/text/main.md

-With such an approach output order of `transform` function will be bit-reversed.
+With such an approach output order of the `transform` function will be bit-reversed.
 It means nothing for pointwise product, but inverse transform has to be adjusted.
 It is no longer possible to efficiently express inverse transform using forward. <!-- (it is possible with additional bit-reverse, one instead of three, but this is still bad). -->
 But we always can invert any transform, just by inverting every operation performed in reversed order.
 `butterlfy_x2` is just multiplication by invertible `2x2` matrix.